Callicarpa ampla: Causes and factors

 Not only is the species extremely localized, found in only one section of one country, it is also on an island.
 This isolation alone causes the species to be at high risk for extinction.
 However, the capa rose is also facing habitat loss.
-Its habitat is being lost to deforestation and agriculture (World Conservation Union, 2007).
+Its habitat is being lost to deforestation and agriculture.
 Because Puerto Rico is considered United States territory, the forest habitat for the rose is managed by the USDA Forest Service.
 Forest management such as trails, cutting, agriculture and shelter construction all endanger the plant further.
 There are other factors affecting the rapid decline of the plant.
 There is a very low number of plants in Puerto Rico.
 The loss of just one plant greatly endangers its survival.
 The risk of the plant being collected due to its rarity and ornamental value is yet another threat, and for this reason the Forest Service did not list its habitat as critical.
-This would publish detailed information about the location of the plants, and possibly increase the instances of collection (Fish and Wildlife Service, 1992).
+This would publish detailed information about the location of the plants, and possibly increase the instances of collection.

-The location of the capa rose also suffers a lot of damage due to hurricanes.
+The location of the capa rosa also suffers a lot of damage due to hurricanes.
 These hurricanes wipe out existing plants and damage locations for future seedlings to develop.
-They are also poor reproducers and dispersers, so the protection of the individuals and habitat are all the more crucial (World Conservation Union, 2007).
+They are also poor reproducers and dispersers, so the protection of the individuals and habitat are all the more crucial.

 Conservation efforts

-The capa rose was listed as endangered in 1992.
+The capa rosa was listed as endangered in 1992.
 The recovery plan was implemented in 1995.
 It outlines what actions should be taken to protect the plant from further loss and increase its population.
 A management plan required steps to protect the plant and its habitat.